CsillaFarkas/ParetoPick-R/README.md

   * output largest accepted correlation, maybe in bold in table
   * deviations_step is currently the default value
   * explain the effects of high correlation
-  * currently the lowering of min when max is lowered does not work
+  * the max PCA aligning with the max variables does not always work, unsure why